muthuishere/machine-learning-for-software-engineers/README.md

 - [Can I learn and get a job in Machine Learning without studying CS Master and PhD?](https://www.quora.com/Can-I-learn-and-get-a-job-in-Machine-Learning-without-studying-CS-Master-and-PhD)
     - *"You can, but it is far more difficult than when I got into the field."* [Drac Smith](https://www.quora.com/Can-I-learn-and-get-a-job-in-Machine-Learning-without-studying-CS-Master-and-PhD/answer/Drac-Smith?srid=oT0p)
 - [How do I get a job in Machine Learning as a software programmer who self-studies Machine Learning, but  never has a chance to use it at work?](https://www.quora.com/How-do-I-get-a-job-in-Machine-Learning-as-a-software-programmer-who-self-studies-Machine-Learning-but-never-has-a-chance-to-use-it-at-work)
     - *"I'm hiring machine learning experts for my team and your MOOC will not get you the job (there is better news below).
-In fact, many people with a master's in machine learning will not get the job because they (and most who have taken MOOCs) do not have a deep understanding that will help me solve my problems."* [Ross C. Taylor](https://www.quora.com/How-do-I-get-a-job-in-Machine-Learning-as-a-software-programmer-who-self-studies-Machine-Learning-but-never-has-a-chance-to-use-it-at-work/answer/Ross-C-Taylor?srid=oT0p)
+In fact, many people with a master's in machine learning will not get the job because they (and most who have taken MOOCs - Massive Open Online Courses) do not have a deep understanding that will help me solve my problems."* [Ross C. Taylor](https://www.quora.com/How-do-I-get-a-job-in-Machine-Learning-as-a-software-programmer-who-self-studies-Machine-Learning-but-never-has-a-chance-to-use-it-at-work/answer/Ross-C-Taylor?srid=oT0p)
 - [What skills are needed for machine learning jobs?](http://programmers.stackexchange.com/questions/79476/what-skills-are-needed-for-machine-learning-jobs)
     - *"First, you need to have a decent CS/Math background.
 ML is an advanced topic so most textbooks assume that you have that background.
 Second, machine learning is a very general topic with many sub-specialties requiring unique skills.
 You may want to browse the curriculum of an MS program in Machine Learning to see the course, curriculum and textbook."* [Uri](http://softwareengineering.stackexchange.com/a/79717)
     - *"Probability, distributed computing, and Statistics."* [Hydrangea](http://softwareengineering.stackexchange.com/a/79575)